Effect-TS Makes TypeScript Read Like Business Logic

 );

-Observability Without the Noise
+Observability Without Clutter

 // Clean telemetry without cluttering logic